Restoration Recovery outpatient addiction treatment logo

 Offer to make the call together

-Taking the first step is often the hardest part.
-Offering to sit with them while they call, or to call first yourself and hand over the phone, removes the biggest barrier.
+Offer to sit with them while they call, or call first yourself and hand the phone over.
+That removes the step most people get stuck on.
 You can reach our team at 423-498-2000.

 What getting help actually looks like